Music of China: Chinese opera

 Chinese opera is a comprehensive stage art that integrates literature, music, dance, martial arts, acrobatics, performance, and other artistic means.
 The basic skills are chang, nian, zuo (and da.
 Characters are divided into sheng, male lead roles), dan (female lead roles), jing (roles with face painting), chou (clown roles).
 Chinese opera music is mainly composed of singing (vocal singing and aside) and instrumental accompaniment.

 Chinese opera accent: There are different types of drama in different regions, but they all have similarities.
 The four major accents in modern times are Kunshan accent (Kunshan), high accent (Yiyang), Pihuang accent, and Bangzi accent.

 Kunshan accent: Popular in Jiangsu, Kunshan, and Wei Liangfu reforms in the Ming dynasty during the original Song and Yuan dynasties.
 The accent voice is soft and delicate.
-It later developed into South kun accent and North Kun accent.
-Southkun accent dialect is popular in Jiangnan and Zhebei, and there are more literary operas, using five-tone tones.
-Nouthkun accent dialect is popular in Beijing, Baoding, music is extravagant, and used seven-tone style.
+It later developed into South Kun accent and North Kun accent.
+South Kun accent dialect is popular in Jiangnan and Zhebei, and there are more literary operas, using five-tone tones.
+North Kun accent dialect is popular in Beijing, Baoding, music is extravagant, and used seven-tone style.

 Gao accent: Formed in China Yiyang County, Jiangxi at the end of the Yuan dynasty.
 The main ones are Sichuan opera high accent, Xiang opera high accent, Gan opera high accent, Fujian siping opera.
 Only percussion accompaniment, no orchestra, five-tone style.

 Bangzi accent: also known as "Xiqin" or "Luantan", because the music uses hardwood clappers, it is also called Bangzi tune.
 Originated from Northwest China.
 Mainly in seven tones.
 High-pitched and agitated, tragic and rough.
 The types of opera include Qin Opera, Jin Opera, Henan Opera, and Hebei Bangzi.

 Pi Huang accent: It is an opera tune formed by the integration of the southeast and northwest regions of China.
 Composed of "Xipi" and "Erhuang".
 The main types of operas are Peking Opera (Beijing), Han Opera (Hubei), Cantonese Opera (Guangdong), Gui Opera (Guangxi), and Yunnan Opera (Yunnan).